elfgirl/ransible/README.md

 Heavily based off of https://github.com/glennklockwood/rpi-ansible with the following tweaks and fixes

 * More focused on local/pull models so nodes can self configure.
+* Listing of machine specific git repositories to clone for assigned projects
 * Bootstrap section to enable setup of ansible-pull on a cron schedule plus boot
 * Python setup and general housekeeping
 * Some better logging